gilbertozioma/Task-Manager-Laravel-and-Vue/README.md

 **Prerequisites:**

+**This project assumes that you already have Xampp installed, configured, and running on your local machine.**
 - Git installed on your system
 - Node.js (version 14 or later) and npm installed on your system
 - A code editor of your choice